STUDIO T'ALYNE

 Fiberglass, varnish, pigment

-Image size: vertical 2mx1m horizontal 1mx2m
+Image sizes: Vertical 2mx1m Horizontal 1mx2m

 Clouds form when the invisible water vapor in the air condenses into visible water droplets or ice crystals.
 For this to happen, the parcel of air must be saturated, i.e. unable to hold all the water it contains in vapor form, so it starts to condense into a liquid or solid form.
 Clouds are very important and help make the Earth habitable.
 Clouds can cool the planet by reflecting the sun's rays, or warming the planet especially on cold cloudy nights.
 Clouds are also important at how water moves around the Earth, and where it rains most or very little.
 Even though a cloud weighs tons, it doesn't fall on you because the rising air responsible for its formation keeps the cloud floating in the air.
 The air below the cloud is denser than the cloud, thus the cloud floats on top of the denser air nearer the land surface.
 Without clouds, average surface temperatures would rise by as much as 22 degrees Celsius.
 This extreme temperature spike would not only destroy the habitats of most flora and fauna, killing off whatever survived the drought, it would also melt the polar ice caps and cause massive flooding of coastal cities.